ke-green/AoC/README.md

 My goal is to solve all the puzzles without getting help (cheating!).
 My free time is few and far between, so I ruled out getting them done quickly from the start!

-EDIT: I neeeded to get some help on question 11 / part B :(
+EDIT: I neeeded to get some help on puzzle 11 / part B :(